Approaching Small Businesses

 Create a List of Retailers and Set Your Target

-- Search the Yellow Pages or go online to find businesses around you.
+• Check the yellow pages or go online to find businesses around you.

 Develop a Sales Pitch Plan